-Acquisitions, Joint Ventures and Other Strategic Alliances May Have an Adverse Effect on Our Business
+Acquisitions such as the Inmarsat Transaction, Joint Ventures and Other Strategic Alliances May Have an Adverse Effect on Our Business; We May Fail to Realize the Anticipated Benefits of such Transactions

-In order to position ourselves to take advantage of growth opportunities, from time to time we make strategic acquisitions (such as our acquisition of RigNet) and enter into joint ventures and other strategic alliances that involve significant risks and uncertainties.
-Risks and uncertainties relating to acquisitions, joint ventures and other strategic alliances include:
+In order to position ourselves to take advantage of growth opportunities, from time to time we make strategic acquisitions and enter into joint ventures and other strategic alliances that involve significant risks and uncertainties.
+For example, during 2021 we announced the Inmarsat Transaction and closed the acquisitions of RigNet and EBI.
+Risks and uncertainties relating to the these transactions and any other acquisitions, joint ventures and other strategic alliances we may undertake include:

-- the difficulty in integrating and managing newly acquired businesses or any businesses of a joint venture or strategic alliance in an efficient and effective manner; - the challenges in achieving objectives, cost savings and other benefits expected from such transactions; - the risk of diverting resources and the attention of senior management from the operations of our business:

-- additional demands on management related to the increase in the size and scope of our company following an acquisition or to the complexities of a joint venture or strategic alliance; - difficulties in the assimilation and retention of key employees and in maintaining relationships with present and potential customers, distributors and suppliers of an acquired business; - the lack of unilateral control over a joint venture or strategic alliance and the risk that joint venture or strategic partners have business goals and interests that are not aligned with ours; - the failure of a partner to satisfy its obligations or the bankruptcy or malfeasance of such partner; - costs and expenses associated with any undisclosed or potential liabilities of an acquired business; - delays, difficulties or unexpected costs in the integration, assimilation, implementation or modification of platforms, systems, functions, technologies and infrastructure to support the combined business, joint venture or strategic alliance, as well as maintaining uniform standards, controls (including internal accounting controls), procedures and policies; - the risk that funding requirements may be significantly greater than anticipated; - the risks of entering markets in which we have less experience; and - the risks of disputes concerning indemnities and other obligations that could result in substantial costs.
+- the difficulty in combining, integrating and managing newly acquired businesses or any businesses of a joint venture or strategic alliance in an efficient and effective manner; - the challenges in achieving the objectives, cost savings, synergies and other benefits expected from such transactions; - the risk of diverting resources and the attention of senior management from the operations of our business; - additional demands on management related to integration efforts or the increase in the size and scope of our company following an acquisition or to the complexities of a joint venture or strategic alliance, including challenges of coordinating geographically dispersed organizations and addressing differences in corporate cultures or management philosophies; - difficulties in the assimilation and retention of key employees and in maintaining relationships with present and potential customers, distributors and suppliers; - the lack of unilateral control over a joint venture or strategic alliance and the risk that joint venture or strategic partners have business goals and interests that are not aligned with ours, or the failure of a joint venture partner to satisfy its obligations or its bankruptcy or malfeasance; - costs and expenses associated with any undisclosed or potential liabilities of an acquired business; - delays, difficulties or unexpected costs in the integration, assimilation, implementation or modification of platforms, systems, functions (including corporate, administrative, information technology, marketing and distribution functions), technologies, infrastructure, and product and service offerings of the acquired business, joint venture or strategic alliance, or in the harmonization of standards, controls (including internal accounting controls), procedures and policies; - the risk that funding requirements of the acquired business, joint venture or combined company may be significantly greater than anticipated; - · the risks of entering markets in which we have less experience; and - the risks of disputes concerning indemnities and other obligations that could result in substantial costs.